stepanjaburek/quantum_social_science_lr/README.md

 # quantum_social_science_lr

-Private repository for sharing scripts for the PCA and cluster analysis of Quantum Social Science literature.
+Repository for sharing scripts for the PCA and cluster analysis of Quantum Social Science literature.

-Currently basic streamline of PCA, K-means and Random Forest in Python and R.
+Currently basic streamline of PCA, Hierachical CLustering, K-means, and K-Medoids in Python and R.